Menu

-Life begins with God’s breath—a sacred gift, not achievement.
-This devotional invites you to receive His grace deeply, resting in the truth that abundant life flows from receiving, awakening, and living in God’s presence.
+Life begins with God’s breath—a sacred gift, not something earned.
+This devotional encourages you to deeply accept His grace, resting in the truth that abundant life comes from receiving, awakening, and living in God’s presence.

 Photo by Mohammad Hossein Farahzadi on Unsplash